VietKhoaNguyen/NLP_MID/README.md

 # License

-This project is for educational and research purposes.
+This project is developed for educational and research purposes.